 Three key destinations are a must for any stay in Morbihan.

-The Alignements de Carnac, a group of nearly 3,000 menhirs dating from the Neolithic period, are a fascinating testimony to megalithic culture in Europe.
+The alignments of Carnaca collection of almost 3,000 menhirs dating from the Neolithic period, are a fascinating testimony to megalithic culture in Europe.
 Candidates for UNESCO's World Heritage List, these historic monuments remain a mystery as to their original function.

 A visit to the prehistory museum will enrich your understanding of the site, while guided tours allow you to explore the various sites.
 A fun alternative is to admire them on board the little tourist train offering a panoramic view.